 - Candidates are expected to participate in all classes and assigned activities.
-Following NCCU's policies regarding attendance, candidates cannot miss more than 2 weeks of classes.
-If more than two classes are missed, the instructor will report the facts to the student's academic dean for appropriate follow-up.
-The instructor reserves the right to drop the student from the course for more than two absences since as of Fall 2017 NW and NF attendance grades will no longer be assigned. - Students are encouraged to reach out to the instructor with any questions/concerns and asked to inform the instructor of any potential issues in regard to attendance/participation. - Class begins and ends on time.
-More than 2 tardies and/or leaving class early will count against participation points.
-Further, any assignments/activities missed as a result of missing class time will result of missed points. - All assignments are to be completed and submitted on time according to dates listed in the syllabus.
+Following NCCU's policies regarding attendance, candidates cannot miss more than 2 weeks of participation in classes.
+For online students, candidates must participate in weekly online assignments as part of their attendance criteria. - All assignments are to be completed and submitted on time according to dates listed in the syllabus.
 Any potential changes in the syllabus or due dates will be updated on Blackboard accordingly. - Students are expected to check their Blackboard course and participate several times per week to ensure they are up to date on announcements, assignments and relevant course information. - Written assignments are graded on the quality of content, format, grammar, and spelling according to the Publication Manual of the American Psychological Association.
 Rubrics are provided and students are strongly encouraged to utilize them when working on their assignments. - All papers should be double-spaced and reflect graduate level content and preparation.
 Careless preparation or inappropriate presentations will adversely affect the grade for that assignment.